Comcast/rulio/README.md

 That event should generate a request to the example action executor, which doesn't actually do anything.

+You can also write your own _action interpreters_.
+For example, you could write an interpreter (shim) for Bash script actions and really cause some trouble.

 ### Getting some statistics